 Reducing the Stigma of Mental Illness

 Looking for reducing the stigma of mental illness?
 What is mental illness?
 When most people hear the words mental illness they conjure up images of gowned, dangerous individuals unfit for society.
-Hannibal Lector in his muzzle being wheeled to and fro, strictly monitored in his facility for the “criminally insane”.
+The Hannibal Lector in his muzzle being wheeled to and fro.
+Strictly monitored in his facility for the “criminally insane”.
 Old haggard women who own a lot of house cats and the timeless stereotype of the straight jacket bound wild-looking bearded man jabbering nonsense.

 It’s no wonder that mental illness conjures up these scary pictures for the uninformed when Jack Nicholson and his fiendish eyebrows depict the mentally ill in this light.
 Of course, all of the blame simply cannot fall upon Jack Nicholson or Hollywood for that matter, the way these stigmas keep cycling, growing, and hurting is by way of ignorance.